caesarfeta/dot_com/story/new_best_friends/new_best_friends.md

 # Relational Databases
 So the most common type of database out there in the wild is the relational database.
-Relational databases store data in tables, aka lists of columnar data.
+Relational databases store data in tables, which are lists of columnar data.
 If you've used a spreadsheet you've basically seen a relational database table... named columns and data in rows.
 Each row in the table has a whole number identifying it.
 That number is just the order in which a row is added to the table.
 This number is the core technological problem.
-Turns out this numbering-id system causes all kinds of problems.
-Oh things like...
+Turns out this row-number-id system causes all kinds of problems.
+Things like...

 * Data integrity -- How accurately rows in tables are linked up.
 * Scalability -- How well the database grows to accomodate new kinds of data